polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/GaiaSoul Gold Partner Program/01 - Become a GaiaSoul Gold Partner.md

 fulfilling their obligations, a special section in the core distribution will be rewarded, mentioning your products and distribution, with links to your website.

-**Notice**, we also expect you to follow up on your customers, and make sure they obey by the license rules of Phosphorus Five - Proactively!
+**Notice**, we also expect you to follow up on your customers, and make sure your customers obeys by the license rules of Phosphorus Five - Proactively!

 ### How to apply